the reestablishment of cordial relations

 conviction of the defendants.

-favoring or promoting progress
+favoring or promoting modern or innovative ideas

 Much like Nashville itself, Mayor Ben West had a relatively